Jesus-Catzin/Design-Data-Intesive/README.md

 * Because because it avoids duplicating data when multiple secondary indexes are present: each index just references a location in the heap file, and the actual data is kept in one place.

 15- What is clusted index?
+* Cluster index is a type of index which sorts the data rows in the table on their key values.
+In the Database, there is only one clustered index per table.
+A clustered index defines the order in which data is stored in the table which can be sorted in only one way.
+So, there can be an only a single clustered index for every table.
+In an RDBMS, usually, the primary key allows you to create a clustered index based on that specific column.

 16- Whad does do a *concatened index*?
 * Simply combines several field into one key by appending one column to another.